 While the maintenance of aluminum pergolas might initially be less than wood, as time passes some aluminum materials would require regular maintenance to maintain their top condition.
 If aluminum pergola kits sustain damage, repairs can be challenging.

 The quality of the structure overall just doesn’t compare to a solid wood pergola.
 With cedar, you can apply paint or stain right away and continue maintenance every other year.
-With pine, you can stain, water seal, or paint the wood a couple months after it’s installed, and then stain or seal every other year after that to maintain its beauty.
+With pine, you can stain, water seal, or paint the wood a couple of months after it’s installed, and then stain or seal every other year after that to maintain its beauty.
 The aesthetically pleasing features of these pergola wood types far outweighs the minimal maintenance required.
 Their ability to withstand high winds and other extreme weather makes up for that maintenance requirement.
 These lasting qualities make them a very attractive alternative to aluminum pergola kits.

 Alternative Materials to Aluminum Pergola Kits